dgiger42/2d-shooter/README.md

 Dependencies: pygame

 To run (on Linux):

    python main.py

-To start the game:
+To start the game, click anywhere.
-   click anywhere